Simcoe Pride: Growth of support

 The march, Robinet named 'Make It Safe', was held in response to an act of violence against a community member who was targeted and assaulted.
-Though violence and discrimination toward LGBT people is not unheard of, any victims are afraid to speak out.
+Though violence and discrimination toward LGBT people is not unheard of, many victims are afraid to speak out.
 Although the march was planned earlier, Robinet changed the name to reflect the violent attack as well as to raise awareness about other issues LGBT individuals face.

 The following year, Robinet made Simcoe Pride Week from July 31 to August 9, 2014.
 This pride week was a considerably large festival in comparison to the past prides, this is because the week had support from the county and the largest number of municipalities yet, with flag raisings at the County of Simcoe, and in Barrie, Orillia, Bradford West Gwillimbury, Ramara, Innisfil, Wasaga Beach, Chippewas of Rama First Nation, New Tecumseth, Midland, Penetanguishene, Clearview, and Oro Medonte.
 With the exception of Clearview, all also proclaimed pride along with Severn and Adjala–Tosorontio.
 Collingwood, which has a policy against flag raisings and proclamations, did promote the festival on their website as a way to provide recognition.

 Essa, Springwater, Tay, and Tiny did not participate; Beausoleil First Nation did not reply and Canadian Forces Base Borden was not sent a request.

 As well as the growth in municipal support, the festival had more events across the county garnering over a thousand in attendance during the week and 2,500 attendees at year round events according to festival organizers.